jlfranklin/techbook/docs/03-privacy/privacy-incident-response.md

 * Could have a severe or catastrophic adverse effect on organizational operations or organizational assets; or,
 * Sensitive PII is always designated as moderate or high impact.

+## Mitigation

+Mitigation is an essential aspect of Bixals effort to contain the cause of the major or minor privacy incident, and identify and lessen the potential harm that the loss, compromise, or misuse of the PII may have on affected individuals.

+Once the risk of harm has been thoroughly assessed, the Information Security Officer should identify and recommend appropriate mitigations to the DHS Chief Privacy Officer, in the case of a major privacy incident, or to his/her Component in the case of a minor privacy incident.
+Mitigations may range from technical countermeasures, which must be coordinated through the Bixal SOC or responsible SOC, to non-technical activities, such as notification and/or credit monitoring to the affected individuals and employee counseling, as well as to engagement with law enforcement entities.
+The Bixal SOC or responsible SOC will conduct technical countermeasures to address IT security issues relevant to the privacy incident, if appropriate.
+The Information Security Officer should also address the privacy ramifications of a privacy incident, focusing on preventing or minimizing any subsequent harm to affected individuals.
+As such, non-technical privacy mitigations will involve activity beyond the securing of the system (electronic or paper) and isolating the vulnerability.

+The Information Security Officer and BISO should include a broad range of mitigation strategies based on the nature and sensitivity of the PII involved.
+An effective response may call for disclosure of information regarding a privacy incident to those individuals affected by it, as well as to persons and entities in a position to cooperate, either by assisting in notification to affected individuals or playing a role in preventing or minimizing harms from the privacy incident.
+Mitigations may include:

+* Notification to affected individuals, the public, media, and other Government entities (e.g., Congress).
+* Removing information from an Internet or Intranet page.
+* Offering credit or identity monitoring services or providing information on such services to mitigate the misuse of the PII and identify patterns of suspicious behavior.
+* Training and awareness for staff on best practices to safeguard Sensitive PII.
+* Disciplinary or corrective action, including counseling for Bixal employees.
+NOTE: any Bixal personnel subject to corrective or disciplinary action arising out of a privacy incident must not be identified or identifiable in the Privacy Incident Report.
+The privacy incident report should simply contain a statement that corrective or disciplinary action was taken without providing identifiable information about the employee(s) involved and without providing any specifics.
+The respective Component People and Culture Office must maintain a record of all disciplinary or corrective actions taken against DHS personnel that arise out of a privacy incident.
+* Revisions to policies and procedures to minimize or eliminate the use of PII when possible.
+* Contractors must comply with Department policies and follow all aspects of the FAR clauses and/or privacy provisions that are included in the contract, such as allowing Department inspection provisions and post-incident activities.